Thematic Course in Food Innovation and Health

 - Type of assessment

-2. Individual oral examination without preparation time in the portfolio, the project report and the course curriculum.
-Weight 50 % of the final exam grade.
+2. Individual oral examination without preparation time in the portfolio, the report and the course curriculum.
+Weight 50% of the final exam grade.

 Both parts must be passed in order for the course to be passed.